 azimuth and downtilt (in degrees).

-Once all of the data is entered, you must check the

-Save.
-This should be repeated for each Celona AP deployed.
+Once all of the data is entered, check the box for CPI compliance and press Save.
+Repeat this process for each Celona AP deployed.

-If you have a large number of APs to provision, all of this information can be entered using the Celona API: to arrange access, please email email@example.com.
+If you have a large number of APs to provision, installation parameters can be entered using the Celona API.
+To arrange access, please email email@example.com.

 As APs come up, our self-organizing network (SON) algorithms automate the process of frequency assignment and TX power configuration for each AP, ensuring your users and devices experience seamless handover across your coverage areas.

-AP operations and the Domain Proxy service are decoupled on purpose to ensure that we maintain the states of the AP even if the AP is out of service momentarily.
-This allows Domain Proxy service on the Celona Edge to retain existing grants with SAS service by continuing to keep the periodic heartbeat.
+AP operations and the Domain Proxy service are decoupled on purpose to ensure that we maintain the state of the AP even if the AP is out of service momentarily.
+This allows the Domain Proxy service on the Celona Edge to retain existing grants with SAS service by continuing to keep the periodic heartbeat.

-Celona logo (top-left) which will always take you to the main dashboard, showing you the status of all your sites, physical assets and connected devices.
+To check on the status of your new site, click the Celona logo (top-left) to navigate to the main dashboard, displaying the status of all sites, physical assets and connected devices.